Adroiti/docs-for-code-review-tools/checkstyle-Regexp.md

-Pattern: A check that makes sure that a specified pattern exists (or not) in the file
+Pattern: Make sure that regular expression exists (or not) in the file

 Issue: -